chadpierce/ctf-challenges/README.md

 # ctf-challs
-CTF challenges I have created
+Some of the CTF challenges I have created